thegeneschool/metagenomics/docs/hic.md

 ### Basic Concept

-Though Hi-C read-sets are generated using conventional high-throughput Illumina paired-end sequencing, the more complicated Hi-C protocol produces a significantly different library.
-Rather than in traditional shotgun sequencing, where the paired reads originate from nearby regions on the same contiguous DNA molecule (i.e. chromosome, plasmid, etc), the intention of the Hi-C protocol is generate read-pairs from DNA loci that were merely in close physical proximity within the cell.
-So long as any two DNA loci interact spatially, regardless of their location with the genome, there is a chance of producing a Hi-C read-pair from that interaction.
-Hi-C paired reads can therefore originate from far-away regions of the same molecule or from entirely different molecules.
+Though Hi-C read-sets are generated using conventional high-throughput Illumina paired-end sequencing, the more complicated Hi-C protocol produces a very different library.
+Unlike traditional shotgun sequencing, where read pairs originate from nearby regions on the same contiguous DNA molecule (i.e. chromosome, plasmid, etc), the Hi-C protocol can generate read-pairs from any two strands of DNA that were in close physical proximity within the cell.
+So long as the two DNA loci interact, regardless of their location with the genome, there is a chance of producing a Hi-C read-pair from that interaction.
+Hi-C read pairs can therefore originate from far-away regions of the same molecule or from entirely different molecules.

-To achieve this, the Hi-C library protocol adds a number of steps upstream of Illumina adapter ligation and is more challenging to get right.
-As a result, commercial kits have begun to appear which aim to simplify the process and improve quality and consistency of the resulting libraries.
+To achieve this, the Hi-C library protocol involves several steps upstream of Illumina adapter ligation and is more challenging to execute in the lab.
+As a result, commercial kits have been developed which can simplify the process and improve quality and consistency of the resulting libraries.

 ### Protocol Outline

 1. **DNA Fixation:** Beginning with intact cells, the first step of the Hi-C protocol is formalin fixation.
-The act of cross-linking freezes close-by conformation arrangements within the DNA that existed in the cells at the time of fixation.
+The act of cross-linking "locks in" close-by conformation arrangements within the DNA that existed in the cells at the time of fixation.

 2. **Cell Lysis:** The cells are lysed and DNA-protein complexes extracted and purified.